Korea Central Zoo

 The Korea Central Zoo, also referred to as the Pyongyang Central Zoo, is the national zoo of North Korea.
-It is located near Taesŏngsan mountain in downtown Pyongyang.
-The zoo has over 5,000 wild animals, comprising a total of 650 species, and covers an area of roughly one square kilometre.
-It was reportedly established in April 1959 at the instruction of Kim Il Sung.
+Opened in April 1960, it is located near Taesŏngsan mountain in downtown Pyongyang, and covers an area of roughly one square kilometre.
+The zoo has over 5,000 wild animals, comprising a total of 650 species, including elephants, domestic dogs, and chimpanzees.
+Though the zoo participates in species recovery efforts through breeding programs, it has been criticized for its treatment of animals, especially in the case of Azalea, a chimp who was taught to smoke.
+Accusations of the starvation, neglect, and inbreeding of animals have also been made.

 In January 2025, the zoo launched an English-language official website.